siddhantrajer/Economic-Dashboard/README.md

-# 🌍 Global Economic & Sustainability Dashboard – Power BI
+# 🌍 Global Economic Dashboard – Power BI

 This Power BI project provides an interactive analysis of **global GDP trends**, **CO₂ emissions**, and **life expectancy** across multiple countries.
 The goal is to explore how **economic growth correlates with environmental sustainability and human well-being**, highlighting key insights such as **decoupling trends** and **development patterns**.